 2.2.
-ORIGINATING ACC ACTIONS (eruption expected in its own flight information region)
+ORIGINATING ACC ACTIONS (eruption expected in its own Flight Information Region (FIR))

 2.2.1.
-In the event of significant pre-eruption volcanic activity, which could pose a hazard to aviation, an area control centre $(ACC)^4$, on receiving information of such an occurrence, should carry out the following:
+In the event of significant pre-eruption volcanic activity, which could pose a hazard to aviation, an area control centre $(ACC)^3$, on receiving information of such an occurrence, should carry out the following: